SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-centipede-dracopede-black.md

 Dracopedes are highly sought after for the alchemical property of their spit.
 Their carapace is very hard, but 5 of them are needed to make an human-sized armor.

-<span class="alchemy">**Black Dracospit.** Save or take damage and be poisoned, save again each day to cure.
-This damage cannot inflict wounds, but causes sleep instead.</span>
+<span class="alchemy">**Black Dracospit.** Save or take 1D6 damage and be poisoned, save again each day to cure.
+If this damage would bring you below 1 HP, you fall asleep for 12 hours instead.</span>
 </details>

 <details markdown="1">